This week we are looking at how to respond to a bad day.

 Here we have three points for taking perspective:

-• In psychology there is a phenomenon called “mood-dependent memory”, which is the observation that we have better access to memories that match our current moods (e.g. negative memories when we are anxious).
-This means that it is easy when we have a “bad day” to remember and focus on other bad days, whilst struggling to remember the good ones.
+In psychology there is a phenomenon called “mood-dependent memory”, which is the observation that we have better access to memories and thought patterns that match our current moods (e.g. negative memories when we are anxious).
+This means that it is easy when we have a “bad day” to remember and focus on other bad days and negative interpretations, whilst struggling to remember the good ones.
 Recognise that this may be happening to you.
-Don’t let one blip overshadow the progress you’ve made, and remember it doesn’t cancel it out either.
+Remember, one "bad day" doesn’t cancel out the good ones.

 STEP 3: Take Action